flatironinstitute/bayes-kit/README.md

-# bayes-infer
+# bayes-kit

-`bayes-infer` is an open-source Python package for black-box Bayesian inference with minimial dependencies for maximal flexiblity.
+`bayes-kit` is an open-source Python package for black-box Bayesian inference with minimial dependencies for maximal flexiblity.

 *Bayesian models* involve specifying a posterior log density for